holstonia-investigations/holstonia-investigations/about.md

 focused on the systematic, method-driven evaluation of anomalous biological reports commonly associated with the term “Bigfoot.”

-The project approaches these reports within a **provisional relict hominin framework** for analytical convenience, without assuming the existence, non-existence, or ontological status of any specific organism.
+The project approaches these reports without assuming the existence, non-existence, or ontological status of any specific organism.
 The emphasis throughout is on method, evidence quality, and inference rather than belief or advocacy.
 ---